 Certification is current for two years.

-- College Credit (4 hours) for the WUMP course is available through the University of Utah, during your course and before testing, for an additional cost of $350.
+- College Credit (4 hours) for the WUMP course is available through the University of Utah, during your course and before testing, for an additional cost.
 Approach your instructors at the start of the course if this is interesting to you; we’re sorry, but once the course is over we cannot help you acquire college credit for your course.

 - This course is pre-approved for 48 hours of EMT Continuing Education Hours by the State of Colorado and CAPCE (formerly CECBEMS).